restartus/lib/README.md

 git submodule add git@github.com:richtong/lib
 ```

-If you want to install pre-commit checks then `make pre-commit` will do that.
+If you want to install pre-commit checks then `make repo-init` will do that.

 Feel free to submit pull requests